nicolashaan/openapi-playground-android-app/app/docs/SpacesApi.md

 <a name="findSpaceById"></a>
 # **findSpaceById**
-> SingleSpaceLookupResponse findSpaceById(id, spaceFields, expansions)
+> SingleSpaceLookupResponseEntity findSpaceById(id, spaceFields, expansions)

 Space lookup by Space ID